BUU22594 Organisation Change for Sustainable Futures 2025/26

 Please note that all course related email communication must be sent from your official TCD email address.
 Emails sent from other addresses will not be attended to.

 Announcements on Blackboard (which are also set to your TCD email) will be the primary form of communication on any relevant course updates so please keep an eye on BB and your email.
-Discussion boards are set up on Blackboard for any course-related query to ensure consistency in the response to all students.
-If you have a query which is of a more personal nature please email isheehy@tcd.ie directly.
-Alternatively please post your query on the Blackboard discussion board which will then turn into a useful FAQ for all students.
+A discussion board is set up on Blackboard for any course-related query to ensure consistency in the response to all students.
+If you have a query which is of a more personal nature please email your TA directly, you can find their details in the Week 1 slides on Blackboard.

 Reassessment

-For students who fail the module reassessment will be a 3 hour exam during the reassessment period.
+For students who fail the module, reassessment will be a exam during the reassessment period.
+This exam will be an in-person exam and this can not be accommodated from overseas.

 Biographical Note